vishnubalaji/face-detection-web-app/README.md

   <li> Streamlit </li>
 </ul>

-The project💻 is deployed🚀 on Google Cloud Platform and is accessible at <a href="https://vb-project-gcp-347401.uc.r.appspot.com/">GCP project</a> **⬅ Click there**
+This project💻 was deployed🚀 on **Google Cloud Platform** and is accessible at <a href="https://vb-project-gcp-347401.uc.r.appspot.com/">GCP project</a>

 # Block diagram